-Wall Street up as technology shares hold gains
+US STOCKS- Wall St up as technology shares hold gains

 Federal Reserve Chair Janet Yellen's semi-annual testimony is the key highlight of this week for investors looking for cues on further rate hikes.
 She will testify on Wednesday and Thursday.

-Amazon.com Inc (AMZN.O) shares rose as much as 2 percent to $998.46 ahead of its popular Prime Day shopping festival.
+Amazon.com Inc shares rose as much as 2 percent to $998.46 ahead of its popular Prime Day shopping festival.

-United Health (UNH.N) was down 0.33 percent at $187.34 after the President Trump's plan to replace Obamacare continued to face obstacles.
+United Health was down 0.33 percent at $187.34 after the President Trump's plan to replace Obamacare continued to face obstacles.

-Abercrombie & Fitch shares (ANF.N) were down 21.3 percent at $9.56 after the teen apparel retailer terminated discussion on a potential deal following a review.
+Abercrombie & Fitch shares were down 21.3 percent at $9.56 after the teen apparel retailer terminated discussion on a potential deal following a review.

-ClubCorp shares (MYCC.N) were up 30 percent at $17.08 after the owner of private golf and country clubs got a takeover offer from private equity firm Apollo Global Management LLC (APO.N).
+ClubCorp shares were up 30 percent at $17.08 after the owner of private golf and country clubs got a takeover offer from private equity firm Apollo Global Management LLC.